Indev450/SRB2Kart-Saturn/README.md

 - Toggable Lap animation
 - Main menu shows the current renderer being used
 - MSAA and A2C Antialiasing support (Configurable in renderer.txt file)
+- A simple button to rejoin your last visited server
+- Ability to show ALL maps in the mapselect screen, this includes hidden or hellmaps "showallmaps yes/no"
+- Ability to toggle the Stagetitlecard "maptitles on/off"

 ## Performance / Debugging